beNiceFam/Cleanish/README.md

 # Cleanish

-Simple shell script to wash garbage in Debian's home folder.
-I strongly recommend not to use it out of it.
+Simple shell script to wash garbage in Linux's home folder.
+I strongly recommend not to use this tool out of it.